 On the day of the medical appointment itself, you can expect the examination to last around half an hour although in some particularly complex cases it can take slightly longer.
+You can contact business attorneys serving in Ormond Beach area for more information.

 What is involved in the medical examination itself will largely depend on your particular injuries.
 Generally speaking, you can expect the doctor to ask you questions about your health before the accident as well as how your health has been affected since the accident.